yeehaa123/presentation-moonconf/slides.md

 "Architecture is not based on concrete and steel, and the elements of the soil.
 It's based on wonder."

-Although a bit too new-agey for me taste.
+Although this quote is a bit too new-agey for my taste.
 It does clearly illustrate the way architects view their profession.
-To them, architecture is not about the building blocks that they use, but the lived spaces that emerge from these pieces.
+To them, architecture does not deal with the building blocks that they use.
+They care about the constructions that emerge from these individual pieces.

 -->